“A place for everything and everything in its place.” — Unknown

 8. Mend the Broken Places

-So when you are cleaning, pay attention if there are any damaged areas.
+When you are cleaning, pay attention if there are any damaged areas.
 If so, then fix it.
 Most repairs to a chicken coop don’t take more than a few minutes (unless it is something major.)

 One of the most common repairs I see in our coop is that the chicken wire is becoming loose and beginning to sag.
 A few whacks with a slap stapler and we are back in business.

-So just keep an eye out for any repairs that need to be made and try to make them as you are cleaning the coop so you don’t forget about them.
+Just keep an eye out for any repairs that need to be made and try to make them as you are cleaning the coop so you don’t forget about them.

 9. How Often I Clean